Excel Funnel Chart

 Change the color of the helper column

-• And then choose Add Data Labels
+• Choose Add Data Labels

 Add the data lebels to the funnel chart in Excel